openhp/ServiceDisplay/README.md

 <img src="./m_tft_485_wiring.jpg" width="400"><br>

 Of course you can ommit "to server" converter and connection if you'll use this device only as portable-only tool.<br>
-Next: I prefer to use wago connectors to fast wiring on plase, so mine final result looks like this:
+Next: I prefer to use wago connectors to fast wiring on plase, so mine final result looks like this:<br>
-{-final result picture here-}
+{-final result picture here-}<br><br>

 ## Firmware upload
 The process is the same as for others Arduinos: